telerik/winforms-docs/dock/architecture-and-features/using-the-redockservice.md

 ---
 title: Using the RedockService
-page_title: Using the RedockService
+page_title: Using the RedockService | UI for WinForms Documentation
 description: Using the RedockService
-slug: dock-architecture-and-features-using-the-redockservice
+slug: winforms/dock/architecture-and-features/using-the-redockservice
 tags: using,the,redockservice
 published: True
 position: 10